 The work performed section is where you will provide details about each project, including what you did, who else was involved, and what skills you developed.

 This section is where you can also include links to any relevant websites or online resources used during a particular project.
-These could consist of blog posts, articles, videos, presentations, and so on.
+These could consist of blog posts, articles, videos, online presentations, and so on.

 It is a valuable part of your employment history and is mainly used to show your prospective employer what you are capable of and where many of your interests may lie, as well as whether or not you meet the employment requirements for a particular position.